Spotted lanternfly, Lycorma delicatula

 Description and life history

 Spotted lanternfly (SLF) is an invasive polyphagous planthopper native to Asia, specifically China, Japan, and Vietnam.
-They have straw-like mouthparts for feeding on plant vascular tissues.
-Since it entered the US in 2014, SLF has spread across several eastern states, but it has not yet been detected in Colorado.
-This insect causes injury by feeding on the phloem of fruit trees, grapevines, hops, hardwoods, and ornamentals.
+This insect has straw-like mouthparts for feeding on plant vascular tissues.
+Since its introduction into the United States in 2014, SLF has spread across several eastern states, but the species has not yet been detected in Colorado.
+Spotted lanternfly causes damage by feeding on the phloem of fruit trees, grapevines, hops, hardwoods, and ornamental plants.

 Quick Facts